London Society of West India Planters and Merchants: Background

-The society started with a predominantly Jamaican leadership, but as emancipation approached, by the 1830s the leadership came to include a broader ranger of planter interests from across the British West Indies.
+The society started with a predominantly Jamaican leadership, but by the 1830s, as emancipation approached, the leadership came to include a broader ranger of planter interests from across the British West Indies.

-The society evolved into the West India Committee.
+The society evolved into a modern charity, the West India Committee.

 Archives

 The Society's minute books were purchased by the government of Trinidad and Tobago.
 They are currently held at the Alma Jordan Library, at the University of the West Indies, St. Augustine.